 Family Loan:

-Also the family sentiment which help heirs put up with financial problems is one reason which makes intra-family loan more popular.
+Also, the family sentiment which helps heirs put up with financial problems is one reason which makes an intra-family loan more popular.
 To go by the proceeding, an intra-family loan agreement document is drafted.
 It acts as a promissory memorandum.
 The practitioner, it is advised should keep a copy of this document.

 Compensation Issues:

-Unreasonable high compensation demand implies that a client is still interested to derive profit from business partnership, gifts and family property handovers.
+Unreasonable high compensation demand implies that a client is still interested to derive profit from a business partnership, gifts, and family property handovers.
 Gifting stocks or shares to heirs is one of the most judicious ways of doing justice to estate planning.
-However if the parent lender continues to extract interest amount over prolonged period then IRS can debate on and preside over the matter.
+However, if the parent lender continues to extract interest amounts over a prolonged period then IRS can debate on and preside over the matter.

 The tricky part is that if the creditor is sanctioning gifts to GRATS (grantor retained annuity trust) that is trying to gain an absurdly low compensation then it could unveil the ‘real’ estate-arrangement plans and put at stake all possibilities to save payroll taxes.